Skip to main content

 UNESCO – ROCKY MOUNTAIN PARKS

-Visit the majestic beauty of the Canadian Rockies equally inspire us.
-Here, striking mountain landscapes meet glittering glaciers, serene lakes and breathtaking waterfalls.
-Get your adventure spirit ready, as it’s time to uncover the hidden gems scattered in four locations.
+Let the majestic beauty of the Canadian Rockies inspire you.
+Here, striking mountain landscapes meet ancient glaciers, serene lakes and breathtaking waterfalls.
+Get your adventure spirit ready, as it’s time to uncover the hidden gems scattered in these four locations.

 Hamber Provincial Park, a gem in one of the world’s most extensive protected regions.
 Discover the thrill of the wilderness in this remote location; its minimal facilities only add to its wild charm.